tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

      |
 x +--+
      |
-     |
      +-----> z
 ```

-In the example above, x is an ancestor to both y and z.
-However, because there is no ancestor relationship between y and z, the _seeing_ condition fails, and so y cannot see x, and z cannot see x.
+In the example above, _x_ is an ancestor to both y and z.
+However, because there is no ancestor relationship between _y_ and _z_, the _seeing_ condition fails, and so _y_ cannot see _x_, and _z_ cannot see _x_.

 It may be the case that it takes time before nodes in the protocol detect the fork.
-For instance Bob may create z and y; but share z with Alice and y with Charlie.
-Both Alice and Charlie will eventually learn about the deception, but until that point, Alice will believe that y sees x, and Charlie will believe that z sees x.
+For instance Bob may create _z_ and _y_; but share _z_ with Alice and _y_ with Charlie.
+Both Alice and Charlie will eventually learn about the deception, but until that point, Alice will believe that _y_ sees _x_, and Charlie will believe that _z_ sees _x_.

 This is where the concept of _strongly seeing_ comes in.

 #### Strongly seeing

-If a node examines its hash graph and notices that an event z _sees_ an event x, and not only that, but it can draw an ancestor relationship (usually via multiple routes) through a super-majority of peer nodes, and that a different event from each node also sees x; then it is said that according to this node, that z _strongly sees_ x.
+If a node examines its hash graph and notices that an event _z_ _sees_ an event _x_, and not only that, but it can draw an ancestor relationship (usually via multiple routes) through a super-majority of peer nodes, and that a different event from each node also sees _x_; then it is said that according to this node, that _z_ _strongly sees_ _x_.

 The following example comes from [[30]]: